pybites/pybites.github.io-source/content/codechallenge62.md

 Hey Pythonistas,

-Coming thursday, the 18th of July 2019, we will organize a special challenge in collaboration with Python Alicante.
+Coming Thursday, the 18th of July 2019, at 5 PM  CET, we will organize a special **live** challenge in collaboration with [Python Alicante](https://twitter.com/python_alc?lang=en).

+If you are in the vicinity of Alicante feel free to join us at the [University of Alicante Polytechnic](https://eps.ua.es).

+We also encourage you to join the **#pyday** channel on our [PyBites Slack](https://join.slack.com/t/pybites/shared_invite/enQtNDAxODc0MjEyODM2LTNiZjljNTI2NGJiNWI0MTRkNjY4YzQ1ZWU4MmQzNWQyN2Q4ZTQzMTk0NzkyZTRmMThlNmQzYTk5Y2Y5ZDM4NDU).

-Spin up your favorite editor and start coding in Python!
+Without further ado, spin up your favorite editor and start coding in Python!

 ## The Challenge